TonyMarkham/deepracer-for-dummies/README.md

 * **NOTE:** You may need to disable `Secure Boot` in your BIOS.
     My motherboard would not allow me to install the nvidia drivers with `Secure Boot` enabled, so I had to disable it in order to proceed.

-1. Add driver location to the apt-get repositories, then update the repoitories, then install dependancies for the nvidia drivers:
+1. Get a list of available drivers:

     ```terminal
+    ubuntu-drivers list
+    ```

+    The output should liike something like this:

+    ```terminal
+    nvidia-driver-430
+    nvidia-driver-390
+    ```

+2. Add driver location to the apt-get repositories, then update the repoitories, then install dependancies for the nvidia drivers:

+    ```terminal
     sudo add-apt-repository ppa:graphics-drivers && \
     sudo apt-get update && \
-    sudo apt install -y nvidia-driver-410 && sudo reboot
+    sudo apt install -y nvidia-driver-430 && sudo reboot
     ```

     Continue after the reboot...

-4. Verify the driver installation:
+3. Verify the driver installation:

     ```terminal
     nvidia-smi